CORONAVIRUS/COVID-19 Latest Information 4.8.20

 We are asking all patients to stay away from the surgery wherever possible.
 The reason for this is to limit the spread of Covid-19 through unnecessary contact.

 We will initially arrange for a GP to call you back over the phone to assess your needs.
 If they can, the GP will provide you with advice there and then.
 A GP will decide if you need a further consultation or need to come into the practice for an examination.
 We will only do this if the GP or nurse is sure that there is no risk to other patients or our staff.

 If you are asked to come to the surgery, you will be asked to remain in your car until called by the clinician.
 We have a new intercom entry system to allow access into the surgery.
 When attending the practice please ensure you are wearing a face mask at all times.
-You will then go straight through to the clinicians consulting room.
+You will then be invited to go straight through to the clinicians consulting room.